-The first point of contact for any issues should be the Dean of Welfare, Dr Judy Bogdanor, who co-ordinates welfare and support.
+The first point of contact for any issues should be the Dean of Welfare, Dr Judy Bogdanor.

-The Senior Tutor, Dr Shannon McKellar Stephen, is happy to meet with any students in need of a confidential chat regarding their academic work or where personal issues are affecting academic progress.
+The Senior Tutor, Dr Shannon McKellar Stephen, who coordinates welfare and support, is happy to meet with any students in need of a confidential chat regarding their academic work or where personal issues are affecting academic progress.

 We also have an on-site College Nurse, Wendy Cubiss who can advise on medical-related issues as well as any other personal or emotional problems.